hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

 **a.** they first evaluate the sequences for all possible unique sequences of lenght k (kmer) in the transcriptome (genes/transcripts).

 **b.** then they count the number of times those kmers appear in the sequenced data, i.e. the fastq.
-This count information is then used to eestimate the abundance of each gene or transcript.
+This count information is then used to estimate the abundance of each gene or transcript.

 <img src="../img/nbt.2862-F1.jpg" width="400">